dannymorris/abnormal-distributions/content/_index.md

 # Abnormal Distributions

 This is the homepage and personal website of Danny Morris, a Data Scientist at HealthNow NY in Buffalo, NY.
-I built this site to document any thoughts or interesting techniques related to data science.
+I built this site to document interesting or relevant techniques related to data science.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/drmorris87/), send me an [email](mailto:drmorris87@outlook.com), or visit my [Github](https://github.com/dannymorris).